timdiels/chicken_turtle_project/README.md

 Package data can be provided by placing a directory named `data` in the package with the data files, but no `__init__.py` as that would turn the data directory into a package.

+`ct-mksetup` should be run before any commit and deployment.
+For the latter, call `ct-mksetup` in your deploy scripts.

 ## Old notes (TODO rm)
 - venv_create.sh: create a virtual environment corresponding to setup.py.
 If